 Notice of CORA Working Group Meeting

-The regular Kiowa County Commissioner's Meeting was called to order on October 25, 2016 at 9:00a.m. by Chairman Richard Scott.
-Scott opened the meeting with prayer and Pledge of Allegiance.
-Those in Attendance were:
+The Regular Kiowa County Commissioner's Meeting was called to order at 9:00 a.m. by Richard Scott on December 29, 2016.
+Scott opened the meeting with a prayer and the Pledge of Allegiance.
+Those in attendance were:

 Richard Scott, Chairman